thosgood/this-weeks-finds/markdown/201-250/week222.md

 the black hole, forming a pancake-shaped disk as it goes down.
 In the process, this disk becomes incredibly hot and shoots out jets of radiation in the transverse directions.
-As they plow through the star's outer layers, these jets create beams of γ rays.
+As they plow through the star's outer layers, these jets create beams of \gamma rays.

 The short bursts have been harder to catch.
-By the time a telescope on Earth could be aimed at the spot where the γ rays were seen, no afterglow could be seen!
+By the time a telescope on Earth could be aimed at the spot where the \gamma rays were seen, no afterglow could be seen!

-So, in October 2004 NASA launched Swift: a γ-ray detecting satellite equipped with an X-ray telescope and an ultraviolet/optical telescope that can respond quickly whenever a burst is seen:
+So, in October 2004 NASA launched Swift: a \gamma-ray detecting satellite equipped with an X-ray telescope and an ultraviolet/optical telescope that can respond quickly whenever a burst is seen: